This section is a work in progress...

 Application to Marry |

-Marriage Certificate of Eliza Somers and Benjamin Hall, Benjamin signed his name where as Eliza made her mark X. Benjamin is recorded F, as Free and Eliza, B, as Bonded. |
+Marriage Certificate of Eliza Somers and Benjamin Hall, Benjamin signed his name whereas Eliza made her mark X. Benjamin is recorded F, as Free and Eliza, B, as Bonded. |

 St John's Parramatta c.
 1830's. |